iter-tools/iter-tools/README.md

 ## Issues and limitations
 There are a couple of limitations that you need to be aware of.
 First of all, when you consume an iterator object (using next or for..of) you are mutating the object for good.
-Many of these tools rely on making an in memory copy of the output.
+Some of these functions makes an in memory copy of the output.
 For example: cycle, product or tee.
 They do that in a efficient lazy way.
 Still you need to consider that.
 Also with the iterator protocol you can create infinite iterables (repeat, cycle, count etc.).
 These iterables can't be used by all generators.
 For example combinatory generators require finite iterables.

 ## Acknowledgements